masesgroup/KEFCore/src/documentation/articles/usageTemplates.md

 >

 the previous command will create a .NET project for an executable.
 The user shall modify the code to set-up, at least the Apache Kafka broker address, and then execute it against an Apache Kafka server.

+The `kefcoreApp` template create the topics and fill them, then execute queries on previously data loaded.

-The template create the topics and fill them, then execute queries on previously data loaded.
+The `kefcoreAppWithEvents` template create the topics and fill them, then execute queries on previously data loaded.
+While the data are received from the back-end the event handler is triggered so the user can take an action, current behavior is to report something in the console.